A Photographer’s Guide to Light — What Is Light?

 Einstein explained that electromagnetic radiation is made up of photons.
 Photons are tiny bits of energy that travel through a vacuum at the speed of light.
 Photons have no mass and carry a certain quantifiable level of energy, which is also related to the frequency of the electromagnetic wave.

 Self-propagating refers to the fact that a changing electric field generates a changing magnetic field and the changing magnetic field generates a changing electric field.
-The result is that it creates an loop that self-propagates through space.
+The result is that it creates an infinite loop that self-propagates through space.

 A transverse wave, is a moving wave that consists of oscillations occurring perpendicular to the direction of the waveA transverse wave, is a moving wave that consists of oscillations occurring perpendicular to the direction of the waveA transverse wave, is a moving wave that consists of oscillations occurring perpendicular to the direction of the wave